whyorean/AuroraStore/.gitlab/issue_templates/Bug-Report.md

 <!---
 - Please read Troubleshooting and FAQs on the GitLab wiki before writing an issue to see if it helps solve your problem!
--Provide a general summary of the issue in the Title above.
+- Provide a general summary of the issue in the Title above.
 - Check if your issue or something similar has been reported before (if yes upvote/comment there)
-- Please not that we don't accept any bug reports for v.1.* & v.2.* anymore!
+- Please use the latest stable release and note that we don't accept any bug reports for v.1.* & v.2.* anymore!
 - If you did not know already, everything between "<!---" & "~->" are comments in Markdown.
 These will not be visible unless when editing.
 -->